 During the eighth season in January 2006, Spelling Television and producer Brad Kern claimed that Charmed had become the longest running TV series with all-female leads, surpassing "Laverne & Shirley" (1976).
 However this is not true as "The Facts of Life" (1979) actually ran for nine seasons, which is a year longer than Charmed.

-Among the most powerful villains that the Sisters face throughout the series, are the opponents Barbas, The Triad, Cole Turner (in all of his forms, The Source, The Shadow, The Titans, Zankou, Billie and Christy.
+Among the most powerful villains that the Sisters face throughout the series, are the opponents Barbas, The Triad, Cole Turner (in all of his forms), The Source, The Hollow, The Shadow, The Titans, Zankou, Billie and Christy.

 Piper struggled to find a name for her first child that would start with P in order to retain the family heritage.
 But they came to the realization that they didn't have to follow that tradition since the child was a boy.
 Since the child is a boy, they wanted to pay homage to the father's side and Leo's surname becomes the baby's first name - Wyatt.
 She also uses Paige's adopted last name, Matthew (s), as Wyatt's middle name.